-Functions of a health and safety representative
+Functions of a safety representative

-- Investigate potential hazards and dangerous occurrences in the workplace whether or not employees draw them to the attention of the representative and examine the causes of the accidents. - Investigate complaints by any employee whom they represent that relate to the employee's health, safety or welfare at work. - Take complaints and other health and safety problems to the employer. - Carry out inspections of the workplace. - Represent their employees' interests in consultations with the HSE inspectors and any other enforcing authority. - Receive information from HSE inspectors. - Attend meetings of safety committees.
+- Investigate potential hazards and dangerous occurrences in the workplace whether or not employees draw them to the attention of the representative - and examine the causes of the accidents. - Investigate complaints by any employee whom they represent that relate to the employee's health, safety or welfare at work. - Take complaints and other health and safety problems to the employer. - Carry out inspections of the workplace. - Represent their employees' interests in consultations with the HSE inspectors and any other enforcing authority. - Receive information from HSE inspectors. - Attend meetings of safety committees.

-Heath and safety representatives employer checklist
+Safety Representatives and Safety Committee Regulations 1977.

-Do you have mechanisms in place for working in partnership on health, safety and wellbeing?
+Checklist \checkmark Do you have mechanisms for working in partnership on health, safety and wellbeing matters?
 Is there a commitment from board and senior management on partnership working on health, safety and wellbeing?

-forums to engage with health and safety representatives and committees on matters affecting the health, safety and wellbeing of staff, for example, policies on violence or changes to shift patterns?
+Do human resources and line managers understand the role of safety representatives and their right for time off to carry out functions?
+Is there a commitment from existing partnership forums to engage with safety representatives and health and safety committees on matters affecting the health, safety and wellbeing of staff, for example, policies on violence or changes to shift patterns?
+Are safety representatives given opportunities to engage and work with specialist staff such as local security management specialists, occupational health advisors and health and safety advisors?

-Do human resources and line managers understand the role of health and safety representatives and their right to time off to carry out functions?

-Are health and safety representatives given opportunities to engage and work with specialist staff such as security management specialists, occupational health, and health and safety advisors?

-Health and safety committees
+WORKING IN PARTNERSHIP: HEALTH AND SAFETY COMMITTEE

-The Francis report (2013) stated that staff in the difficult environment of a hospital deserve and are entitled to support, respect and recognition for good standards.
-An effective, well-organised health and safety committee, with managers and safety reps committed to constructively working together, can ensure staff are kept safe and healthy at work.
+The Francis report stated that staff in the difficult environment of a hospital deserve and are entitled to support, respect and recognition for good standards.
+An effective, well-organised health and safety committee, with managers and safety reps committed to constructively work together, can ensure staff are kept safe and healthy at work.
 Such a partnership can generate a safety culture which complements and promotes high standards of patient safety and quality of care.